ceyhunsen/bmp180-stm32-driver/docs/index.rst

 Introduction
 ============

-This documentation is for STM32 BMP180 driver.
+Welcome to the documentation of STM32 I2C driver for BMP180.
 Source code is available at `Github <https://github.com/ceyhunsen/bmp180-stm32-driver>`_.

 .. toctree::
     :maxdepth: 3